bioinformaticsdotca/IDE_2023/module8/README.md

 <a name="exercise-pavian"></a>
 ### Step 5: Generate an interactive html-based report using Pavian

-Instead of reading a text-based files like above, we can visualize this information using [Pavian][], which can be used to construct an interactive summary and visualization of metagenomics data.
+Instead of reading text-based files like above, we can visualize this information using [Pavian][], which can be used to construct an interactive summary and visualization of metagenomics data.
 Pavian supports a number of metagenomics analysis software outputs, including Kraken/Kraken2.
 To visualize the Kraken2 output we just generated, we can upload the `kraken_report.txt` file to the web application.
 Please do this now using the following steps:

 1. Download the `kraken_report.txt` to your local machine from <http://IP-ADDRESS/module8_workspace/analysis> (you can right-click and select **Save as...** on the file).
 2. Visit the [Pavian][] website and click on **Upload files > Browse...** and select the file `kraken_report.txt` we just downloaded.